What is Warrior Online Learning?

 What technology resources will be provided?

-Students will be given a Chromebook to use for their coursework.
+Students in grades 2 – 12 will be given a Chromebook and Kindergarten – 1st will be given an IPad to use for their coursework.
+Pick up for these devices will be on AUGUST 26TH AND AUGUST 27TH AT THE DISTRICT OFFICE – 50 NORTH ARCH STREET.
 Families will also be given an Internet reimbursement of $150 at the end of each semester (2 marking periods) of active online participation and academic progress.
 Required documentation for Internet reimbursement must be submitted.

 Tech support will be provided during regular school hours.